Pentagon voices caution on latest Yemen missile incident

 U.S. officials cautioned, however, that details from the incident were still under review.
 It was unclear how soon a final determination might be made about how many, if any, missiles were actually fired at the USS Mason.

-The U.S. cruise missiles launched on Thursday knocked out three coastal radar sites in areas of Yemen controlled by Houthi forces.
-U.S. officials, speaking to Reuters on condition of anonymity, have acknowledged additional potential targets were examined.

-The missile strikes, authorized by President Barack Obama, represented Washington's first direct military action against suspected Houthi-controlled targets in Yemen's conflict and raised questions about the potential for further escalation.
+The U.S. cruise missiles launched on Thursday knocked out three coastal radar sites in areas of Yemen controlled by Houthi forces, in Washington's first direct military action against suspected Houthi-controlled targets in Yemen's conflict.

-The military encounters took place as diplomats have been making a new push for a ceasefire in Yemen.

-Since March 2015, the country has been gripped by war pitting the Houthi group, backed by troops loyal to former President Ali Abdullah Saleh, and the internationally recognized government of Abd Rabbu Mansour al-Hadi, backed by Saudi Arabia.
+Since March 2015, Yemen has been gripped by war pitting the Houthi group, backed by troops loyal to former President Ali Abdullah Saleh, and the internationally recognized government of Abd Rabbu Mansour al-Hadi, backed by Saudi Arabia.

-Saudi Arabia and Hadi's government accuse Shi'ite Iran of supplying weapons to the Houthis to help spread Tehran's influence at the expense of Riyadh, its main regional rival.
-Iran denies the charge.
+The Houthi movement has denied firing on the ship.
+But it did promise to retaliate after a Saudi-led strike on a funeral gathered in Yemen's Houthi-held capital Sanaa last week, killing 140 people according to one U.N. estimate, and 82 according to the Houthis.

+Although the United States has condemned the strike and promised to review U.S. military assistance to the Saudi-led coalition battling in Yemen, the U.S. military has been closely associated with the campaign in the eyes of Yemenis.

+"The U.S. also needs to immediately cease aiding and abetting a Saudi coalition that has committed war crimes," he said.

+The United Nations estimates that 10,000 people have been killed in the war and blames coalition air strikes for 60 percent of some 3,800 civilian deaths since March 2015.

-(Reporting by Idrees Ali and Phil Stewart; Editing by Lisa Shumaker and Peter Cooney)
+(Reporting by Idrees Ali and Phil Stewart; Editing by Lisa Shumaker, Peter Cooney and Bernard Orr)